Beside the Mountain

 Light brown energy bites with flecks of oats and dark chocolate chips with pumpkin seed on top and cinnamon sticks beside it.

-I wanted to design a recipe that supported seed cycling - eating for our hormones, I also wanted it to be a delightful fall snack or for anyone to enjoy an boost energy.
+I wanted to design a recipe that supported seed cycling - eating for our hormones.
+I also wanted a delightful, healthy fall snack for anyone to enjoy an energy boost.

-• These are a great nut free energy ball.
-The base of these bites are oats!
+• These are great nut-free pumpkin energy balls.
+The base of these bites is oats!

-• This recipe was designed to support women's hormones through seed cycling, this recipe is for the first half of the women's cycle, the follicular phase.
+• This recipe was designed to support women's hormones as a seed cycling energy ball.
+Here are my other seed cycling recipes.
+Eat these pumpkin bites in the first half of the women's cycle, the follicular phase, to support hormones.
 However, anyone is welcome and safe to eat these! 🙂

 Jump to:

-• Why you'll love these pumpkin spice energy balls
+• Why you'll love these pumpkin spice balls

 • Ingredients needed